Cryptok777/kaspa-rpc-client/README.md

 # Kaspa RPC Client for Node.js

 ## Features

 - This library is written in TypeScript, with methods auto-generated from the Kaspa [RPC server](https://github.com/kaspanet/kaspad/blob/c5aade7e7fe2ada7d97a0e30df9b4b36b4842f9e/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md#protowire.NotifyUtxosChangedRequestMessage).
 All requests and responses are typed for easier development.

 - Supports multiple RPC connections with different servers and automatically handles failover if one of the servers fails to connect.
+- **[NEW]** Implemented Wallet, Account and Address feature, using the WASM library, let you create, manage the wallet and send transactions with zero effort.

 ## Requirements